 Michalis Kopidakis

 Born in 1945.
-He studied Classical Literature at the universities of Thessaloniki and Heidelberg.
+He studied Classical Philology at the Universities of Thessaloniki and Heidelberg.

-From 1975 to 1998 he taught Ancient Greek Literature at the Faculty of Philosophy of the Aristotle University of Thessaloniki.
-He is a professor at the Department of Philosophy and History of Science of the University of Athens.
+From 1975 to 1998, he taught Ancient Greek Philology at the Faculty of Philosophy of the Aristotle University of Thessaloniki.
+He is a Professor of the History and Hermeneutics of Classical Philology at the Department of Methodology, History, and Theory of Science at the University of Athens.

 Records